lucyag835/Data146/project1.md

 Spain | 1.17e+12

 ### Stretch goal: which of the four European countries exhibited the most significant increase in total gross domestic product during the previous 5-year period (to 2007)?
-Germany's total gdp grew the most between 2002 and 2007.
+Germany's total GDP grew the most between 2002 and 2007.

 ```python